Low-loss Material for Infrared Protection of Cryogenic Quantum Applications

 In summary, we propose a non-magnetic material compound consisting of epoxy resin and sapphire spheres of adapted sizes to achieve a high infrared attenuation (stop-band) and minimal attenuation in the microwave range (pass-band).
 We simulated the composition using Mie scattering theory, which is useful for estimating the extinction length in the case of strong photon-sphere interaction.
 The simulation predictions were tested using infrared absorption measurements on the material system, and compared to several conventional materials used in low-temperature quantum applications.
 The experimental results confirm the desired low-pass behavior, demonstrating absorption exceeding $\mu_{\mathrm{ext}}\approx 2$\,/mm up to far-infrared wavelengths and $\mu_{\mathrm{ext}}\approx 4\times10^{-4}$\,/mm in the GHz regime.
 A low-pass filter prototype made from the SP0.45-700 compound was tested at millikelvin temperatures.
-It exhibits stop-band attenuation similar to the Eccosorb CR124 material, which is commonly used, but has a pass-band transmission that is about 40 times higher at frequencies below 10 GHz.
+Compared with measured metallic powders of copper and stainless steel, SP0.45‑700 shows a similar stop‑band attenuation and about $25\,\times $ lower pass‑band attenuation up to 10\,GHz.